sitewhere/sitewhere-documentation/docs/es/guide/devices/sending-data.md

-# :book: Enviar datos a SiteWhere 2.0
+# Enviar datos a SiteWhere 2.0

 <Seo/>